 If your child has tinnitus, which is a constant ringing or buzzing in the ears, it can be frightening or confusing.
 It’s important to find ways of managing the symptoms that they can do either with you or on their own.
 Here are a few helpful tips that will relieve the symptoms or address their anxiety about it.

 Tell them what’s happening in simple terms that won’t cause alarm.
 A good approach is to say the brain is hearing a sound that doesn’t have a matching sound outside.
-Reassure them that you can help to train their brain not to listen to the tinnitus sounds.
+Reassure them that trying to train the brain not to listen to the sounds could help.

 Check their hearing

 Arrange a hearing check in case they’re also experiencing hearing loss.
 If they are, hearing aids can help to address both the hearing loss and the tinnitus symptoms.

 Speak to a Hearing Australia professional for advice tailored to your child’s needs.
 An audiologist will offer simple solutions that are right for your child.